-How cruise ships are handling mass onboard quarantines as the new coronavirus spreads
+Q&A: How cruise ships are handling mass onboard quarantines

 But as it turned out, those steps were too late or just not enough.
 Here’s what has unfolded in the past several days.

-— What are the current cruise-ship quarantines in the wake of the new coronavirus outbreak?
+Q: What are the current cruise-ship quarantines in the wake of the new coronavirus outbreak?

-As of Thursday, more than 7,500 people are being kept on cruise ships off the coasts of Japan and Hong Kong — some strictly quarantined for two weeks, others awaiting test results and further instructions from land.
+A: As of Thursday, more than 7,500 people are being kept on cruise ships off the coasts of Japan and Hong Kong — some strictly quarantined for two weeks, others awaiting test results and further instructions from land.

 The Diamond Princess, part of Carnival Corp.-owned Princess Cruises, has been ordered to keep passengers on board for two weeks after 20 people so far tested positive for the new coronavirus.
 The ordeal started when a passenger who took a cruise from Japan to Hong Kong from Jan.
 20 to 25 tested positive for coronavirus six days after leaving the ship.
 Authorities in Japan started screening current passengers on Monday; 10 were confirmed to have the virus on Wednesday and were taken to hospitals.